 Most tactical problems can be solved with an equal dose of aggression and violence.

 Never forget that your radio is your most powerful weapon.

 The difference between victory and defeat often comes down to willpower and endurance.

 When all else fails, gain fire superiority, move towards the path of enemy guns and destroy everything in your path.

 Live a selfless life and serve a cause greater than yourself.

-We are rebuilding something great here and I want you to be proud of the important role each and every one of you are in playing in ensuring a future for Force Reconnaissance in the Marine Corps.
+We are rebuilding something great here and I want you to be proud of the important role each and every one of you is ensuring a future for Force Reconnaissance in the Marine Corps.
 Live the Reconnaissance Creed every day and protect the proud legacy and reputation of 1st Force Reconnaissance Company.

-Editor’s Note: This is the actual commander’s guidance for First Force Recon, and is posted here with the permission of the original author.
-It first appeared in The Havok Journal on 20 April 2015.
+This is the actual commander’s guidance for First Force Recon and is posted here with the permission of the original author.
+This first appeared in The Havok Journal on April 20, 2015.